Parasite (기생충): The Korean Movie That Changed Everything — Spoiler-Free

 The Semi-Basement (반지하)

 In this movie, the semi-basement is not just a place to live.
-It is a visual language for class.
+It is a visual language for class — reinforced throughout the film by the repeated contrast between low, dark spaces and the elevated, sunlit world of the wealthy.

 Ram-don (짜파구리 / Chapaguri)